This manual applies to versions >1.00 of Freediag/Scantool.

 This Scantool uses SAEJ1979 (ODB II) protocol on ISO9141, ISO14230, SAEJ1850 VPW and SAEJ1850-PWM interfaces depending on what hardware interface is attached to the PC.
 The scantool does not yet support any manufacturer specific protocols for talking to non OBDII vehicles.

-It is configured by default to use a generic serial to ISO9141 converter such as those used on the VAG-COM software, It also supports smart interfaces from Multiplex Engineering and from B.Roadman for SAEJ1850 vehicles (mainly Ford and GM).
+It is configured by default to use a generic (dumb) serial to ISO9141 converter such as those used on the VAG-COM software, It also supports smart interfaces from Multiplex Engineering and from B.Roadman for SAEJ1850 vehicles (mainly Ford and GM).
+Support for ELMxxx devices is being added but should be considered inexistant as of early 2014.

 Please refer to the "supported interfaces" document to determine which